Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

-The boson $B$ couples the Kondo Lattice to the spin liquid on the bottom layer, with SU(2) gauge field $U_{\vi \vj}$.
+It would be interesting to extend the variational computations, using the wavefunction in Eq.~(\ref{wavefunction}), of the metallic states \cite{Iqbal24,HenryShiwei24,YaHui24} to the superconducting and charge-ordered states now permitted by the introduction of $B$.
+Such a computation would start with the ground state of the fermions $(c,f_1,f)$ for the Hamiltonian $\mathcal{H}_{\rm KLmf} + \mathcal{H}_{SLf} + \mathcal{H}_Y$ (at $U_{ij} = 1$), project out the spin-singlets of the ancilla layers as in Eq.~(\ref{wavefunction}), and then use this projected wavefunction to optimize the energy of a Hubbard-type model.
+In addition to the variational parameters in $\mathcal{H}_{\rm KLmf}$, such a computation would also optimize over an arbitrary spatial dependence of $B$.

-There is a remarkable similarity between Eq.~(\ref{eq:WS}), and the Weinberg-Salam theory of weak interactions \cite{Christos:2023oru}.
+Finally, we note in passing that there is a remarkable similarity between Eq.~(\ref{eq:WS}), and the Weinberg-Salam theory of weak interactions \cite{Christos:2023oru}.
 Although the dispersions of the fermions and bosons have a lattice structure, the SU(2)$\times$ U(1) gauge structure (we treat the electromagnetic U(1) as global), and the Yukawa couplings between the Higgs and the fermions are similar, with the spinons mapping to neutrinos, and the electrons mapping to electrons.